 Wichita is a major trucking hub due to its high concentration of manufacturing and role as a regional marketing center.
 Sixteen national and regional interstate common carriers have local terminal facilities.
 Due to Wichita’s proximity to major markets and multitude of carriers, transit times and shipping rates are very competitive.
 Kansas motor carrier regulations mirror most federal guidelines

 Wichita Mid-Continent Airport is located in southwest Wichita approximately six miles (12 minutes) from downtown via four-lane limited access highway.
 The largest commercial and general aviation complex in Kansas, the 3,500 acre facility has three runways (10,300 feet / 7,300 ft. / 6,300 ft.).
 It accommodates all aircraft and has the latest innovations in passenger convenience and safety.
 Industrial areas host companies such as Cessna Aircraft and Bombardier Aerospace Learjet.
 Customs Service offices and a Postal Service General Mail Facility are also located at the airport.
 In June 2011 the Wichita City Council approved construction of an entirely new $200 million 273,000 square foot 12-gate terminal, parking garage and rental car facility at Mid-Continent Airport.
-Construction is slated to start in Spring 2012, and the new terminal will become operational in 2015.
+The new terminal will become operational in 2015.

-Mid-Continent is served by two quality discount airlines: AirTran Airways and Allegiant Air.
+Mid-Continent is served by two quality discount airlines: Southwest Airlines and Allegiant Air.
 The presence of these carriers has dramatically lowered fares.
-One of these carriers (AirTran) was recruited via the Kansas Affordable Airfares Program (Fair Fares) – a public-private partnership operating a business travel program.

 Overnight air cargo service is provided by major carriers including Federal Express, UPS Supply Chain Solutions and UPS.
 Mid-Continent has state-of-the-art cargo facilities with main deck loaders capable of handling the largest freighter aircraft.
 Immediate proximity to the interstate highway system provides access to suppliers and markets.
 Mid-Continent handled more than 23,000 tons of air cargo in 2012.